Skip to main content

 3. Define work

-Create a todo.md file at the project root with your planned work -- epics, features, bugs, refactors, anything.
+Create a todo.md file at the project root with your planned work -- epics, features, bugs, refactors, migrations, anything.
 One item per line.

 4. Fill the board